Skip to main content

 Service priority levels

-Service priority levels are categories that are used to identify how much and what kind of help people need to perform Activities of Daily Living.
+Service priority levels are categories we use to identify how much help you need to perform Activities of Daily Living.

-Oregon has service priority levels from 1 to 18.
-People with more needs have a higher service priority level.
-For example, a person at level 1 has much higher needs than a person at level 18.
+Oregon's service priority levels go from level 1 to 18.
+A person at level 1 has much higher needs than a person at level 18.

 ADL